cole-brokamp/geocodeCAGIS/README.md

 #### Database Files

 The package requires address database files as a `R/sysdata.rda` file.
-These files are too large to host on GitHub, but contact me (cole dot brokamp at gmail dot com) for access.
+These files are too large to host on GitHub, but contact me (cole dot brokamp at gmail dot com) for a copy.

 Alternatively, build the system data file on your own, using updated CAGIS files or a different vintage of TIGER/Line files.
 Make sure to `R CMD BATCH --vanilla make_sysdata.R` and rebuild the package with the updated `R/sysdata.rda` if using your own address reference files.

 *These scripts were built for OS X or Linux.
 Both take a long time to run... please review the files beforehand.*